-In accordance with paragraph 33 of the an- nex to decision I/7 and earlier decisions of the Committee (MP.PP.C.1/2003/2, para.
-17), the Committee prepares its draft findings, meas- ures or recommendations in closed session.
+As mentioned, the Committee prepares its draft findings and recommendations in closed session.
 It normally starts by considering and drawing appropriate conclusions as to whether or not the Party concerned is in compliance.
 It may distinguish at this point between failure to establish the necessary implementing measures and failure to apply such measures.

+The Committee will take into account all elements of the case, including the cause and frequency of the non-compliance as well as the capacity of the Party concerned to implement the Convention and its socio-economic conditions.

-If the Committee provisionally finds that the Party in question is not in compliance, it may then consider and agree upon possible measures or recommendations.
-“Measures” in the sense of paragraphs 33 and 34 of the annex to decision I/7 are understood to refer to measures that the Committee is entitled to take in accordance with paragraph 36 of the annex to decision I/7, pending consideration by the MoP (which may include recommendations to the Party concerned).
-‘Recommendations’ are understood to refer to recommendations to the MoP (which may include recommendations to take one or more of the measures listed in paragraph 37 of the annex to decision I/7).
+If the Committee finds that the Party in question is not in compliance, it then considers and agrees upon possible measures or recommendations.
+“Measures” in the sense of paragraphs 33 and 34 of the annex to decision I/7 are understood to refer to measures that the Committee is entitled to take in accordance with paragraph 36 of the annex to decision I/7, pending consideration by the MOP (which may include recommendations to the Party concerned).
+‘Recommendations’ are understood to refer to recommendations to the MOP (which may include recommendations to take one or more of the measures listed in paragraph 37 of the annex to decision I/7).
 In this regard, paragraphs 36 and 37 should not be interpreted as requiring a specific sequence in which these measures could be recommended or undertaken.
-The Committee will take into account all elements of the case, including the cause and frequency of the non-compliance as well as the capacity of the Party concerned to implement the Convention and its socio-eco- nomic conditions.

-If the Committee wishes to take inter-sessional measures pending consideration by the MoP, it consults with or, as appropriate, seeks the agreement of the Party concerned.
-If a significant amount of time remains before the next session of the MoP (e.g. one or two years), the Committee may be expected, in consultation with or, as appropriate, with the agreement of the Party concerned, to take inter-sessional measures with a view to providing an opportunity for the Party concerned to address the problems identified.
-If only a few months remain before the next session of the MoP, the Committee may decide to prepare recommendations for the MoP than to take such measures.
+If the Committee wishes to take inter-sessional measures pending consideration by the MOP, it consults with or, as appropriate, seeks the agreement of the Party concerned.
+If a significant amount of time remains before the next session of the MOP (e.g. one or two years), the Committee usually, in consultation with or, as appropriate, with the agreement of the Party concerned, takes inter-sessional measures with a view to providing an opportunity for the Party concerned to address the problems identified.
+If only a few months remain before the next session of the MOP, the Committee may decide to prepare recommendations for the MOP than to take such measures.

-Once prepared, the draft findings, draft measures and/or draft recommendations are transmitted to the Party concerned and the submitting Party and/or the communicant (or secretariat, in the case of a referral) with an invitation for them to comment within a reasonable deadline.
-If necessary, to assist either the Party concerned, the submitting Party, or the communicant, the secretariat may arrange for the draft to be translated into another UNECE language.
+Once prepared, the draft findings with any measure or recommendation are transmitted to the parties concerned with an invitation for them to comment within a reasonable deadline.
+If necessary, to assist the parties, the secretariat may arrange for the draft to be translated into another UNECE language.

-Draft findings and recommendations drawn up by the Committee and comments by the parties concerned will be publicly available upon request once they had been transmitted to the parties concerned (on this matter see the section on publication of meetings and documentation above).
+Draft findings and recommendations drawn up by the Committee and comments by the parties concerned will be posted on the website once they had been transmitted to the parties concerned (on this matter see the section on publication of meetings and documentation above).
 All comments should be submitted through the secretariat.
 When submitting comments to the secretariat for the attention of the Committee, parties are strongly encouraged to copy the other party.
 Any comments to the draft findings and recommendations should not include information that could have been provided at an earlier stage of the process.

-At its next meeting after the deadline for comments, the Committee will consider any comments received, and, if possible, review and finalize the draft findings, draft measures and/or draft recommendations.
+At its next meeting after the deadline for comments, the Committee will consider any comments received, and, if possible, review and finalize the draft findings with any/possible measures or recommendations.